-I found myself with extra time in Madrid so decided to look at venturing outside the city on some day trips.
-I saw lots of vendors around the city offering guided tours from Madrid.
-However, being a budget traveller, I decided to go it alone.
+I found myself with a little extra time, so decided to venturing outside the city.
+I saw lots of vendors around the city, all claiming to offer the best day tours from Madrid.
+However, being a budget traveller and always up for an adventure, I decided to go it alone.

-Toledo was my favourite out of these two day trips from Madrid.
+I decided to visit Toledo and Segovia, both had come highly recommended from other travellers.
+Toledo turned out to be my favourite of the two day trips from Madrid.
 However I’d highly recommend visiting Segovia too if you have the time.

 This map shows where each of the day trips is situated in comparison to Madrid.

-Segovia is 56 miles north of Madrid, it’s most famous for its well preserved Roman aqueduct and makes an exciting day trip from Madrid.
+Segovia is a 96km drive north of Madrid, it’s most famous for its well preserved Roman aqueduct and makes an exciting day trip from the capital.
 A UNESCO world heritage site, this city of cobbled streets and beautiful medieval architecture takes a full day to explore.

 I took the bus from Moncloa metro station in Madrid.
 It took about 1 hour and drops off within walking distance of the centre.

 The bus is run by La Sepulvedana, look for their ticket office – you shouldn’t need to buy in advance.
 It cost me about €15 for a day return ticket.
-When returning to Madrid, remember to validate your ticket at the box office – even if it is a return.
+When returning to Madrid, remember to validate your ticket at the box office before boarding.

-Roman Aqueduct – The roman aqueduct in Segovia has bought water to the city for over 2000 years and remains very much in tact.
+Roman Aqueduct – Visiting the aqueduct is a must-do activity on any day trip to Segovia.
+This mighty Roman structure has bought water to the city for over 2000 years and remains very much in tact.
 It runs right across the city and stands over 28m tall at its highest point.

 The city of Toledo lies 74 miles South of Madrid and is well worth a visit.
 It is an ancient walled city found on top of a hill, surrounded by a moat – what’s not to love!

-Toledo Tour Train – A great way to see the city (if you can afford it) is to take the small tourist train from laza de Zocodover.
+Toledo Tour Train – A great way to see the city is to take the small tourist train from Laza De Zocodover.

 If you’ve visited Segovia or Toledo, or taken any other day trips from Madrid, I’d love to hear your thoughts.